Here are the basics of the Hot Deep Autumn season

 Worst Colors: Dusty Blues and Lavenders; any light or pale colors, especially cool pastels

-The Deep Autumn needs to wear the deepest and most vivid colors of the autumn palette.
+The Hot Deep Autumn is a 'twin' of the classic Deep Autumn.
+Like her twin, she needs to wear the deepest and most vivid colors of the autumn palette.
 Rich, deep earth tones compose your palette.
+However, unlike her twin, she should only wear the warmest deep autumn colors.
+She does not flow into a cooler season.

 For maximum effect, pair dark colors with some of the brighter colors for contrast.
 Steer clear of soft pastels and light earth tones, which are not strong enough for your coloring and will wash you out.

-The Deep Autumn has the value and contrast similar to a Winter but needs the warmth and muted qualities of an Autumn.
+The Hot Deep Autumn has the value and contrast similar to a classic Deep Autumn, but needs the total warmth of the Warm Autumn.

 How does the Hot Deep Autumn differ from the Toasted Soft Autumn as they both are all-warm in temperature and are both deep in value?